 *También ofrecemos servicios en español.

-A midwife, pediatric nurse, and mother of 3, Diana Spalding is thrilled to be the founder and class instructor of Gathered Birth.
+A midwife, pediatric nurse, TEDx speaker, author, and mother of 3, Diana Spalding is thrilled to be the founder and class instructor of Gathered Birth.
 Diana grew up around birth (her mom is a midwife too), and has always been in absolute awe of pregnancy and birth.
 Diana earned a Bachelor of Arts in Anthropology at Emory University, and a Bachelor of Science in Nursing at New York University.
 She worked as a pediatric oncology nurse in the Bronx, and then returned to NYU where she received her Master’s Degree in Midwifery.
 Diana had the honor of attending hundreds of births at Bellevue Hospital in New York City.
 After moving to Media, PA, Diana shifted her focus to teaching; she worked as a nursing school professor at Cedar Crest College, and served as a midwifery school advisor at Georgetown University.
 Diana has spent time conducting public health research in Costa Rica, and served as a chairperson for the American College of Nurse-Midwives Global Health Division.
 Her most treasured roles are as the mother of 3 young children, and partner to her husband, all of whom amaze, surprise, and inspire her every day.